mhmdreda99/V2C_Based_ADAS_Project_ITI_GP/README.md

   - Username: ITI username
   - Password: 123 password

-Make sure to meet all prerequisites and ensure that the STM32 board and Raspberry Pi components are correctly connected and configured before running the project.
+Make sure to meet all prerequisites and ensure that the STM32 board and Raspberry Pi components are correctly connected and configured before running the project.}

 ## Branches